 The spacious cockpit set of "Quark's Treasure" is the same as in "Prophet Motive".
 In addition, we can see a viewscreen inside the cockpit that doesn't really match with the window as it is visible from outside.
 A storage compartment was explicitly mentioned in the episode, and we can safely assume that on a trip of several days or even weeks from Deep Space 9 to Earth the crew wouldn't spend all the time together in the cockpit (although this seemed to be convenient enough on various other occasions where shuttles without crew quarters and even without a restroom were used).

 The shuttle's cockpit windows are blinded like already in "Prophet Motive".
 But there is one significant modification to the miniature: A small pod was added to the top, where there previously used to be just a rectangular recessed structure.
 This pod, however, is missing on the photo of the shuttle in the hangar that the Air Force general holds in his hands.
 Moreover, the photo is flipped, once again showing the four bumps on the starboard side although these should be on port.
-We may rationalize the latter as an error that occurred when the photo was developed, and the US Air Force personnel who attempted to examine the shuttle may have managed to remove the pod, and if only temporarily for the photo.
-Alternatively, the pod may be a retractable sensor array which could conveniently explain why few large shuttles have the pod and most of them not and why it can even vanish from one and the same shuttle.
+As the hangar number and the flag are correct, we can't blame the guy who developed the photo for the flipping.
+However, we may posit that the US Air Force personnel who attempted to examine the shuttle may have managed to remove the pod, and if only temporarily for the photo.
+Alternatively, the pod may be a retractable sensor array, which could conveniently explain why few large shuttles have the pod and most of them not and why it can even vanish from one and the same shuttle.